 - The registers of the county of Holland in the Hainaut period, 1299-1345, Institute for Dutch History – digitized images and editions of eventually some 3,400 charters

-- Dirck Volckertszoon Coornhert, Boeventucht (Disciplining ruffians), an online version at the Digital Library for Dutch Literature of the 1985 edition of a text from 1587 on penal law; see for Coornhert (1522-1590) also his collected works (Universiteitsbibliotheek Amsterdam) and the collection of sources edited in 1925 by Bruno Becker
+- Dirck Volckertszoon Coornhert, Boeventucht (Disciplining ruffians), an online version at the Digital Library for Dutch Literature of the 1985 edition of a text from 1587 on penal law; see for Coornhert (1522-1590) also his digitized collected works (Universiteitsbibliotheek Amsterdam) and the collection of sources edited in 1925 by Bruno Becker

 - Commissions for the Reform of the Dutch Constitution, 1883-1983, Institute for Dutch History – an online guide and digital sources for the history of seventeen parliamentary commissions